A quieter way out

 CFO and Executive Advisor

-I noticed the change before he told me what he was doing.
-Sharper on strategy calls.
-More patient on customer cycles.
-Out-thinking people he used to be neck-and-neck with.
-When Colin finally told me he'd retired from alcohol, it tracked.
-I told him people were watching.
-Turns out I was right, and that's the core of what Prepared Sobriety is.
-He doesn't talk about it like recovery.
-He talks about it like a career decision.
-For anyone in tech wondering whether drinking is quietly costing them something, this is the most impactful framework I've come across.
+The change was noticeable long before he told me what he was up to.
+He was coming up with sharper strategies on calls, showing more patience with customers, and out-thinking the competition in ways where he used to be neck-and-neck with them.
+When Colin finally told me he'd decided to stop drinking, it all fell into place.
+I told him people were watching, and it turns out they were.
+That's the heart of what Prepared Sobriety is all about.
+He doesn't talk about it like some kind of recovery.
+He talks about it like a career choice.
+And for anyone in the tech world wondering whether drinking is quietly costing them something, this is the most impactful framework I've come across.

 Tony J.